WMI's Uganda Loan Program Operations

 Then: WMI's first venue in Uganda was a makeshift tent in Buyobo.

-WMI works in four distinct regions of Uganda.
+WMI works in two distinct regions of Uganda.

 Eastern Uganda